Overview

 The LiveKit Agent Builder lets you prototype and deploy simple voice agents through your browser, without writing any code.
 It's a great way to build a proof-of-concept, explore ideas, or stand up a working prototype quickly.

-The agent builder produces best-practice Python code using the LiveKit Agents SDK, and deploys your agents directly to LiveKit Cloud.
+The Agent Builder produces best-practice Python code using the LiveKit Agents SDK, and deploys your agents directly to LiveKit Cloud.
 The result is an agent that is fully compatible with the rest of LiveKit Cloud, including LiveKit Inference, and agent insights, and agent dispatch.
 You can continue iterating your agent in the builder, or convert it to code at any time to refine its behavior using SDK-only features.

-Access the agent builder by selecting Deploy new agent in your project's Agents dashboard.
+Access the Agent Builder by selecting Deploy new agent in your project's Agents dashboard.

 Agent features

-The following provides a short overview of the features available to agents built in the agent builder.
+The following provides a short overview of the features available to agents built in the Agent Builder.

 Agent name